-On October 1, 2019, the Company's board of directors adopted, and on February 26, 2020 the Company's stockholders approved, the 2020 Equity Incentive Plan (the "2020 Plan"), which became effective on March 11, 2020.
+On October 1, 2019, the Company's board of directors adopted, and on February 26, 2020 the Company's stockholders approved, the 2020 Plan, which became effective on March 11, 2020.
 The 2020 Plan provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
-The number of shares reserved for issuance under the 2020 Plan is the sum of: (1) 1,220,283 shares of the Company's common stock; plus (2) the number of shares (up to a maximum of 2,091,969 shares) equal to the sum of (x) the number of shares of the Company's common stock reserved for issuance under the 2016 Plan that remained available for grant under the 2016 Plan as of March 11, 2020 and (y) the number of shares of the Company's common stock subject to outstanding awards granted under the 2016 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right.
-The number of shares reserved shall be annually increased on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2021 and continuing until, and including, the fiscal year ending December 31, 2030, equal to the lesser of (i) 4% of the number of shares of the Company's common stock outstanding on the first day of such fiscal year and (ii) an amount determined by the Company's board of directors.
+The number of shares reserved for issuance under the 2020 Plan is the sum of: (1) 1,220,283 shares of the Company's common stock; plus (2) the number of shares (up to a maximum of 2,091,969 shares) equal to the sum of (x) 228,852 shares, which represents the Company's common stock reserved for issuance under the 2016 Plan that remained available for grant under the 2016 Plan as of March 11, 2020 and (y) the number of shares of the Company's common stock subject to outstanding awards granted under the 2016 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right.
+The number of shares reserved will be annually increased on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2021 and continuing until, and including, the fiscal year ending December 31, 2030, equal to the lesser of (i) 4% of the number of shares of the Company's common stock outstanding on the first day of such fiscal year and (ii) an amount determined by the Company's board of directors.
+On January 1, 2021, 701,930 additional shares were reserved for issuance under the 2020 Plan pursuant to this provision.
 No more than 8,541,982 shares of common stock may be issued as incentive stock options under the 2020 Plan.
-The shares of common stock underlying any awards that expire, terminate, or are otherwise surrendered, cancelled, forfeited or repurchased by the Company under the 2016 Plan or the 2020 Plan will be added back to the shares of common stock available for issuance under the 2020 Plan
+The shares of common stock available for issuance under the 2020 Plan

-As of March 31, 2020, there were 1,192,153 shares available for future issuance under the 2020 Plan.
+As of June 30, 2021, there were 1,386,319 shares available for future issuance under the 2020 Plan.

 For financial reporting purposes, the Company performed common stock valuations with the assistance of a third-party specialist through October 23, 2019 to determine stock-based compensation expense for stock options.
-Upon completion of the IPO, the fair value of the common stock on the grant date was based on the closing price of the stock on the date of grant.
+Upon completion of the IPO, the fair value of the common stock on the grant date was based on the closing price of the stock on the Nasdaq Global Select Market on the date of grant.